-DISCUSSION A closer look at the last term shows an important feature of the information processing function.
-If for a given signal I_i and activity level t^ there is a single action with maximal expected payoff, which implies that no two or more alternative courses of action have the same expected payoff at (t^, i) , then there will be a neighborhood of t^ for which this action stays optimal for I_i , because IF_P was assumed to be continuous in every component $p_t(I_i|S_s)$.
+Discussion: A closer look at the last term shows an important feature of the information processing function.
+If for a given signal I and activity level t there is a single action with maximal expected payoff, implying that no two or more alternative courses of action have the same expected payoff at (t^,i) , then there will be a neighborhood of t for which this action stays optimal for I_i , because IF_P was assumed to be continuous in every component $p_t(I_i|S_s)$.

-Case 1.
-If this neighborhood can be found at t^ for every signal I_i , then there will also be a neighborhood near t^ in which the actions that are optimal for the respective signals I_i stay the same.
-In that case, the payoff difference in the last term of (6) is constant within that neighborhood, i.e., it does not depend on t.
-Since the prior state probabilities $p(S_s)$ also do not depend on t, the information processing function within that neighborhood is a linear mixture of the likelihood functions' components $p_t(I_i|S_s)$.
+Case 1: If this neighborhood can at t^{} be found for every signal I, then there will also be a neighborhood near t^{} in which the actions being optimal for the respective signals I stay the same.
+In that case, the payoff difference in the last term of (6) is constant within that neighborhood, i.e. it does not depend on t.
+Since also the prior state probabilities $p(S_s)$ do not depend on t, the information processing function within that neighborhood is a linear mixture of the likelihood functions' components $p_t(I_i|S_s)$.

-Case 2.
-If there is a signal I_i for which in t^ at least two actions yield the same expected payoff, then for this signal the optimal action changes at t^ .
-For these t^ a change of the optimal course of action happens conditionally on a signal I_i .
+Case 2: If there is a signal I for which in t^ at least two actions yield the same expected payoff, then for this signal the optimal action changes at t^ .
+For these t^ a change of the optimal course of action happens conditionally on a signal I_i.

-In Section 4, specific functions IF_P will be analyzed for their associated information processing functions $IPF{D:P}$.
+In section 4, specific functions IF_P will be analyzed for their associated information processing functions $IPF{D;P}$.